arickuter/project-readme/README.md

 - The WSGI file is in /var/www/itemcatalog and is called 'myapp.wsgi'
 - The virtual machine created is called flask

+## File locations
+The project is located in /var/www/itemcatalog/itemcatalog

 ## Software:
 - python